Welsh Church Act 1914: History

-The Act, which took effect in 1920, was a controversial measure and was passed by the House of Commons under the provisions of the Parliament Act 1911, which reduced the power of the House of Lords to block legislation.
-The main financial terms were that the Church no longer received tithe money (a land tax), but kept all its churches, properties and glebes.
-The Welsh Church Commissioners were set up by the Act to identify affected assets and oversee their transfer.
+The act was controversial, and was passed by the House of Commons under the provisions of the Parliament Act 1911, which reduced the power of the House of Lords to block legislation.
+The main financial terms were that the church no longer received tithe money (a land tax), but kept all its churches, properties and glebes.
+The Welsh Church Commissioners were set up by the act to identify affected assets and oversee their transfer.

-The Act was politically and historically significant as one of the first pieces of legislation to apply solely to Wales (and Monmouthshire) as opposed to the wider legal entity of England and Wales.
+The act was politically and historically significant as one of the first pieces of legislation to apply solely to Wales (and Monmouthshire) as opposed to the wider legal entity of England and Wales.